MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/repurchase-segment.png "Repurchasing segment")

-Select a segment either from your Homepage or the Segments screen and select **Edit** to see it's details.
+Select a segment either from your Home page or the Segments page and select **Edit** to see it's details.

 > [!div class="mx-imgBorder"]
 > ![](media/repurchase-segment-details.png "Segment details")